madsrhea/madsrhea/developmentalnotes/discontinuous.md

 ![said box and button](https://i.imgur.com/0E1AMy5.gif)

 ```
+something i want to try with these games i make is making all the assets from scratch myself.
-all the art was done by me (except the box i think? not sure why i didnt just draw one up.)
+even with this "rough concept" here, all the art was done by me (except the box i think?
+not sure why i didnt just draw one up.), the font was made by me (its on this very github!),
+the few sound effects i put in the game were recorded through my microphone. i was on my way!
 everything but the player controls were coded by me. the code that makes the character stretch
 while jumping was a script someone else posted. i wish i was that good. i WANT to be that good.

 (i feel really bad that i can't remember who posted the script but i promise the second
 i find the source, i will link it here.)

-alright, so... i don't know how to explain the plot without sounding dumb. (implying that the
+alright, moving on. the plot of the game, since i didn't type that out last time.
+of all the games, this one is the most personal and feels kinda "woe is me" explaining it
+so sorry if it comes across that way. 😔

-other ones i've outline haven't.) but, uh, i came up with this game in 2019. i was going
-through a rough time working a night shift and it was a very isolating experience
+i came up with this game in 2019. i was going through a rough time working a night shift at
-since all the people i wanted to hang out with weren't awake when i was. i was knee-deep in
+a factory and it was a very isolating experience since all the people i wanted to hang out with
-the middle of a solid year of not eating above 800 calories a day but, my main
+weren't awake when i was. i was knee-deep in the middle of a solid year of not eating above 800
-way to deal with depression / stress is just... sleep. sleeping through it. you can't be
+calories a day and my main way to deal with depression / stress is just... sleep. sleeping through it.
-miserable if you're passed out! i spent a damn good chunk of my teenage years asleep for
+you can't be miserable if you're passed out! i spent a damn good chunk of my teenage years asleep for
 the same reason.

+something weird about that job, despite the massive amount of down time i had during those shifts
+(im talking in the 8 hour shifts, i had 2 hours of work. max.), they wouldn't let me read or do
+anything on my phone. but, for some reason, they were cool with me bringing in a journal to draw in.
+i had already decided that making games was something i wanted to do at this point so, whenever i
+couldn't think of something to draw, i drew out levels for a platformer. i wrote down plot points,
+dialogue, moves and psuedocode for those moves. (though it was before i went back to school for coding
+so heavy on the pseudo).

-so, the whole plot is you're lucid dreaming, having a fantastic time with your bird friend
+so, quick summery is you're lucid dreaming, having a fantastic time with your bird friend
 that you've made and your whole quest is going deep into your subconcious and destroying the
 root of your nightmares. and, yknow what, if you want the game to be that, it can be that! there's
-no need to trigger the b-side of it, but in order to access it, you kind of need to find some
+no need to trigger the b-side of it. but, there is a b-side. and in order to access it, you need
+to find some way to wake yourself up, which your cici (bird) is keen on not letting you do.
-way to wake yourself up. then you get to explore the characters surroundings and kind of
+but, once awake, you get to explore the characters surroundings and kind of piece together
-piece together that they're not doing the best.
+that they're not doing the best. the more you wake them up, the more years have passed and the more
+you can see how downhill of a slope their mental health has taken. (and continues to take)

 where the name comes from kind of covers a bunch of different ideas. the 'continuous' part
 is how mental illness like that feels endless and all consuming. it just won't end. the only
+relief minmo can find is sleep. it's continuing telling themselves that they just need to get through
+one more day of things being how they are before something needs to change. 'discontinuous' is how you
-relief you can find is sleep. 'discontinuous' is how you see glimpses of the player characters life.
+see glimpses of the player characters life. it's the gaps in memory commonly associated with
-it's the gaps in memory commonly associated with depression. its the patches of relief the character
+depression. its the patches of relief the character gets with not having to deal with responsibilites
-gets with not having to deal with responsibilites they physically cannot handle. the world created
+they physically cannot handle. the world created for them in their dreams is made to be easy to
-for them in their dreams is made to be easy to understand. it gives them something they can actually
+understand. it gives them something they can actually achieve and everything is black and white
-achieve and everything is black and white to makes them feel like they're making the right choices.
+to makes them feel like they're making the right choices.

+'continuous' was also going to be the gameplay style. i was going to try and figure out how to make
+the game procedurally generate more and more puzzles so it really could just go on and on forever.
+but, i don't think that'll be in the "story mode" of the game. maybe a seperate mode.

-though, the more the player character is awoken throughout the game, the more it seeps
+though, the more the player character is awoken throughout the game, the more their life seeps
 into their dreams. characters you've seen before become distorted, the levels are not as
 bright and cheery as they once were. the player character is becoming unable to hide from
 their reality.